timeplus-io/proton/examples/nginx-grafana/README.md

 Before I dive into the article proper, I will first revisit the format used by Nginx to record access log data so that the data we'll generate will mimic its shape and properties.

 ## The Shape of Nginx's Access Log Data
-In the [previous article](https://www.timeplus.com/post/analyzing-nginx-access-logs), we briefly touched on the Nginx access logs but did not dwell on its location or how the data it contains should be parsed.
+In the [previous article](https://www.timeplus.com/post/analyzing-nginx-access-logs), we briefly touched on the Nginx access logs but did not dwell on where it is stored on disk or how the data it contains should be parsed.

 ### Nginx Access Log Data
 The access logs for Nginx are typically written to the file `/var/log/nginx/access.log`.
 Here's an excerpt from my blog's access logs: